The Eager Traveler

 Today was also the day I had been waiting for most of my life 🙂 Lake Moraine has been on my bucketlist since the time I knew about Banff National Park and is one of the best things to do in Banff in summer.

-How to visit Lake Moraine
+How to Visit Lake Moraine

 The best way to get to Lake Moraine is by booking a Parks Canada shuttle because the parking lot can get completely packed in the summer, before sunrise.
 Yes you may be turned away.
 Once you’re on the shuttle website, chose the shuttle to Lake Louise Moraine option.
 I picked Moraine Lake as “shuttle destination” since I wanted to go there first.
 You can also select your time, with the first slot beginning at 6:30am.
-The shuttle connector that takes you from Moraine to Louise is free.
-Round trip cost is $20 for adults, $10 for youth & seniors.
-You’ll need to sign in on the page in order to make the reservation.
-Once you get your email confirmation you’re all set.

 Rockpile Upper Viewing Point